|Publisher: Atlus||Developer: Quest/Artdink|

 A new, much needed feature of the PlayStation Ogre Battle is an improved save system.
 Not only can the memory card provide up to 7 saves, but now you can save during battle, as long as its not mid-skirmish.
 Since battles can sometimes take nearly 4 hours to complete, this is a very welcome improvement.
 Another gameplay addition for the PlayStation version is the ability is have a unit make multiple moves in one command.
 This way, they can liberate several towns without needing new orders every time, and you can have more control over how they reach their destinations.
 The PlayStation version of Ogre Battle is also less prone to slowdown than the Super NES version.
 Plus, the fastest setting on the PlayStation Ogre Battle is significantly faster than the Super NES Ogre Battle's highest possible speed.

-game has to reload every time a skirmish takes place, and it usually spends at least 3 seconds before and 3 seconds after loading the skirmish and loading back to the battle.
+However, there is one downside in terms of gameplay for the PlayStation Ogre Battle: long loading times!
+The game has to reload every time a skirmish takes place, and it usually spends at least 3 seconds before and 3 seconds after loading the skirmish and loading back to the battle.
 The story of Ogre Battle features an interesting main plot and a multitude of side stories.
 With each passing battle, you will learn more of the empire's dirty secrets, and more about how the empire's tyranny has affected people in each specific area.
 You will also see how the people of Zenobia view you.
 The story is non-linear; there are several possible outcomes.
 The story mainly focuses on the nation as a whole, as there is only a small amount of character interaction.
 However, when characters do talk, they reveal a great deal about themselves.

 The story is kept alive and strong by Atlus's fantastic translation.
 Atlus's translation features improved, clearer sounding dialogue over the Super NES version's translation.
 In many places, the dialogue is funny.
 While there aren't a lot of pop culture references, which Atlus is known for, there are a few little jokes and some good expressions of emotion.
 Whereas the Super NES Ogre Battle used a normal font for the dialogue, the Playstation version uses a Gothic style text font.
 Another change in the text is the item screen.
 Before, all items had an abbreviated name on the list, and the full name was displayed when the item was analyzed.
 Now, the full names are always shown.
 The item analyses are the same in both versions.
 A few character classes were translated differently in the PlayStation version.
 I also noticed one typo in the character classes.
 In the Super NES version, and Imp becomes a Demon and then a Devil.
 In the Playstation version, a Devil becomes a Demon, and then becomes a Devil (again).